kdwils/blog/content/posts/selfhosting-bluesky-pds.md

 ![live](/images/bluesky/live.png)

-Anyways, shamless plug https://bsky.app/profile/kdwils.kyledev.co for a follow.
+Anyway, here's a shameless plug: https://bsky.app/profile/kdwils.kyledev.co for a follow.
 Yell at me here if this doesn't work for you.